NikhilKumarC/StylistAI/docs/PROJECT_OVERVIEW.md

 ---

 **We're not just building a fashion app - we're building the operating system for your wardrobe.
-The AI layer between you and your clothes.**
+The AI layer between you, your closet, and the runway.**

 **StylistAI: Wear what you own.
+Stay current with what's trending.
 Look amazing every day.**